stumpc5/chess960/project_description.md

 **Looking Ahead:**

-Our methods may as well be applied to other datasets of chess matches, or to entirely different games to explore new insights.
+Our methods may as well be applied to other datasets of chess matches, or to entirely different games to gain new insights.

 ---

 ## Defining a Opening

-_We now give the technical definitions of a "game", a "match", and an "opening"_
+_We now give the technical definitions of a "game", a "match", and an "opening."_

 ### Basic Concepts

-- **Game:** A game starts with an initial state and proceeds through a series of valid moves, alternating between two players.
+- **Game:** A game starts with an initial state and proceeds through a series of valid moves, alternating between the two players.
 - **Match:** A match is a sequence of these valid moves, culminating in a result: win (1), loss (0), or draw (1/2), seen from the player doing the first move.

 Moreover: